 So in such a personal space, there is very little margin for error.
 Moreover, right from the process of creation to implementation to marketing the app, there are certain things that go wrong consciously or unconsciously which can harm your business reputation online, which would be the last thing you’d want to happen in this digital age.

 So here we list out 7 Mobile App marketing mistakes that you need to avoid to drive business success.

 1. Building an App without a clear strategy for marketing it

-Building the app and publishing it in the app store isn’t the end of your fairy tale story.
+Building a marketplace app and publishing it in the app store isn’t the end of your fairy tale story.
 And as it is said in the marketing world, without a clearly defined strategy, it’s just like shooting in the dark.

 In fact, the most successful apps in the app store are the ones who have a brilliant and aggressive marketing strategy behind them.

 In today’s era, the competition for eyeballs is intense, and in order to stand out, you have to figure out who your actual customers are, what their needs are, and where they hang out.
 After that, you have to develop strategies and campaigns for marketing to them and figure out which one works best so that your app gets downloaded and used.

 Therefore, developing a clear strategy for marketing your app is equally, if not less, important than developing it.